 Don’t travel during the beginning of May or October and consider the early or late winter months as a possibility.
 Not only will you be avoiding the China crowds, there are also some added benefits such as:

-- Lower ticket prices: most travel destinations will have separate pricing for on- and off-seasons.
+- Lower Ticket Prices: Most travel destinations will have separate pricing for on- and off-seasons.

-- Different pictures: imagine a picture of the Forbidden City with a layer of snow on it.
+- Different Pictures: Imagine a picture of the Forbidden City with a layer of snow on it.
 It’s not the typical photo that tourists come home with, so yours will be unique!

 I realize that many people won’t like this particular tip since it requires either a change in travel plans or a sacrifice in personal comfort.
 It’s the “off-season” for a reason!
 That said, you could save significant money while avoiding tourists in this way.

-Example: I once took a trip in early December to see the Terra-cotta Warriors in Xi’an.
-The weather was cold but there was practically nobody else at the museum.
 I was able to take my time and slowly soak in the beauty of this amazing historical discovery (oh, and it was all indoors so I wasn’t that uncomfortable either).

-5. Travel Away from the Coastal Cities
+Tip #5: Travel Away from the Coastal Cities

 The further west you travel, the fewer tourists you’ll run into.
 Places like Gansu, Xinjiang, Qinghai and Inner Mongolia (to name a few) are home to incredible history (i.e. Silk Road ruins), fascinating ethnic cultures (i.e. Mongol, Hui, Uyghur, etc.) and breathtaking scenery.